probil/vue-socket.io-extended/README.md

 ## :evergreen_tree: Vuex Store integration

+### Setup

-To enable Vuex integration just pass the store as the third argument, e.g.:
+To set up Vuex integration just pass the store as the third argument.
+In a Vue CLI project, you might do this in the src/main.js file.
+Example:
 ```js
 import VueSocketIOExt from 'vue-socket.io-extended';
 import io from 'socket.io-client';